Magic vs. Cavaliers Player Props Betting Odds

-Evan Mobley and Paolo Banchero are two of the top players with prop bets for the taking when the Cleveland Cavaliers and the Orlando Magic square off at Rocket Mortgage Fieldhouse on Wednesday (tipping at 7:00 PM ET).
+Donovan Mitchell and Paolo Banchero are two of the top players with prop bets available when the Cleveland Cavaliers and the Orlando Magic meet at Amway Center on Monday (with opening tip at 7:00 PM ET).

 Place your bets on any NBA matchup at FanDuel, and sign up with our link for a first-time offer!